What Trump tax report could mean for his campaign

 So far, Trump has been able to position himself as the scourge of high finance and the New York financial elite -- despite having moved in proximity to such circles for decades.
 Saturday's Times report is likely to make it more complicated for him to pull off that feat.

 It may also undermine Trump's self image as a consummate dealmaker and businessman.
-He repeatedly argues that he has created a "great company" worth billions of dollars and implicitly argued that expertize equips him to manage the US economy and renegotiate what he has styled as global trade deals that disadvantage the United States.
+He repeatedly argues that he has created a "great company" worth billions of dollars and implicitly argued that expertise equips him to manage the US economy and renegotiate what he has styled as global trade deals that disadvantage the United States.
 Anything that contradicts that image could be politically damaging.

 And the story of those financial losses could be a humbling one for a candidate who has incessantly bragged about his wealth and referred to a $1 million loan he received from his father as "small."

-Trump and his campaign have sought to redraw the battle lines in their fight against the Clinton campaign by defining the race as one between a an elitist insider and a change-making outsider.
+Trump and his campaign have sought to redraw the battle lines in their fight against the Clinton campaign by defining the race as one between an elitist insider and a change-making outsider.

 But the possibility that Trump may not have paid any income tax for 18 years will undermine Trump's message that Clinton abides by a different set of rules than most Americans by putting Trump at that very level.